offbeat-community/university-grades-sbt/README.md

   <img src="media/Screens/choose-university.jpg" height=400, width=600>

   The user will be able to choose between different universities that are **provided from the backend**.
 Each one will contain a unique secret key that will permit later minting degrees SBTs.
   You will be responsible of generating this universities on the DB.
-We recommend to atleast generate 10.
   Feel free of searching the university pictures on the internet.
-  Have in count that there can be numerous universities so the endpoint that provides them should have in count some sort of pagination to avoid serializing enourmous quantities of data.

 3. Fill your personal information
   <img src="media/Screens/fill-information.jpg" height=400, width=600>